awig/FUNLP/README.md

 ##### Using an Interpreter

 The easy way to get started with Python after installing it is just to type ``python`` from the terminal/command-line.
-This starts the python interpreter and then you can run a command like ``2+6`` and it will interprete the code in real-time without having to explicitly run it through a compiler (like you would need to do in C or Fortran).
+This starts the python interpreter and then you can run a command like ``2+6`` and it will interpret the code in real-time without having to explicitly run it through a compiler (like you would need to do in C or Fortran).
 ```
 (env3) adam@case:~/dylan/nlp/funlp$ python
 Python 3.5.2 (default, Sep 10 2016, 08:21:44)